Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 1. Edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git.
 This configuration file was created in Step 3.

-> Update **var-hubnetwork-subscriptionRoleAssignments** with Azure AD security group's object ID responsible for managing Azure networking.
+> Note **var-hubnetwork-subscriptionRoleAssignments** should include Azure AD security group's object ID responsible for managing Azure networking.

    Update configuration with the networking section.
 There are two options for Hub Networking: